AutoPas/AutoPas-Dockerfiles/README.md

 * archer version 1.0.0 - Stand-alone build with LLVM OpenMP Runtime and ThreadSanitizer OMPT Support Archer is installed in /usr and is in the path as clang-archer++ and clang-archer

+As Archer already sets -fopenmp OpenMP will always be automatically enabled within AutoPas.

 ### code-coverage
 This file is used for code coverage purposes.
 You can build AutoPas in a code-coverage version using the file.
 It includes:
 * python